Losant/losant-docs/docs/experiences/walkthrough/views/user-registration.md

 <h3 id="page-edits-log-in" style="text-transform: none"><span style="text-transform: uppercase">Page Edits:</span> Log In</h3>

-First, let's add a snippet to our ["Log In" page](/experiences/walkthrough/views/log-in-page/) that will serve as a lead-in to account creation.
-Copy the snippet below and paste it beneath the closing `</form>` tag:
+First, let's edit our ["Log In" page](/experiences/walkthrough/views/log-in-page/) to add a section that will serve as a lead-in to account creation.
+Copy **[this snippet](https://raw.githubusercontent.com/Losant/experience-views-walkthrough/master/user-registration/page-log-in.hbs)** and use it to overwrite our current "Log In" page content.

+We've added these few lines just above the closing `</form>` tag.
+This renders the call to action below our submit button.

 ```hbs
 <hr>